serverless-operations/serverless-step-functions/README.md

 ## Setup
 Write definitions yaml using Amazon States Language in a `stepFunctions` statement in serverless.yml.
-`Resource` statements refer to `functions` statements.
-Therefore, you do not need to write a function arn directly.
+`Resource` statements refer to `functions` or `activities` statements.
+Therefore, you do not need to write a function arn or activity arn directly.
 Of course, you can also specify arn directly.

 ```yml